 Holistic programs may help as they provide people with a variety of tools they can use to reduce pain.

 For example, some people with arthritis find that swimming programs are incredibly helpful in improving mobility and reducing pain.
-The warm water helps to soothe sore muscles, and the buoyancy of water allows these patients to exercise without experiencing jarring and painful movements.
+The warm water helps to soothe sore muscles, and the buoyancy of the water allows these patients to exercise without experiencing jarring and painful movements.
 Some people with chronic back pain find relief through targeted physical therapy programs.
 As their muscles strengthen, they find using painkillers less helpful.
 Holistic programs that include exercise may help people to reduce their pain.

 Lowered Stress, Improved Coping